How To Prepare Your House Against Looters

 Get an Alarm System

-I know a lot of people are getting devices that “film” people coming to the front door.
-Well, that’s fine but what about the sides of your yard and people jumping a fence to get to your backyard where they would not be seen by your neighbors?
-You may want to put in a REAL Security System with a battery backup if the looters cut the wires to your wired security system.
-The doorbell device may slow down looters but may not protect your property.
+Many people are getting devices that “film” people at the front door.
+Well, that’s fine, but what about the sides of your yard and people jumping a fence to get to your backyard, where your neighbors would not see them?

 Lighting

 Nothing scares off people more than a LOT of lighting around a home.
 Keep your front porch and back porch lights on whenever possible every night.
+An option is a motion sensor that turns the lights on when someone comes within a certain distance.

 Your Windows

 The first thing you want to do is work out the dead ground around your home.
 So, anywhere you can’t see from at least one of your windows is a vulnerable spot.
-These are the locations looters can try their assault.
+These are the locations where looters can try their assault.
 So, you need to shore up these areas.

 Let the areas between windows grow up with brambles.
 Place a low wire entanglement with short stakes and barbed wire where you let the grass grow to conceal it.

 Time is critical if we are trying to slow the looters down.
 They may move on to another home down the street that is easier to access if your home is too difficult to get into.
-Here is the 8 mil: BDF S8MC Window Film Security and Safety Clear 8 Mil
+Here is the eight mil: BDF S8MC Window Film Security and Safety Clear 8 Mil

 An Alert